princekham/Drupal-Note/README.md

 # Drupal-Note

-To install PHP on Raspberry Pi - https://lindevs.com/install-php-on-raspberry-pi ; I had to use PHP 8.1 for Drupal 9 For installing Drupal on Raspberry Pi - https://linuxhint.com/install-php-8-ubuntu-22-04/
+I use Drupal 9 with PHP 8.1
 - Update: I installed PHP 8.1 and Apache with codes from https://ppfeufer.de/raspberry-pi-install-php-8-1/

 How to install Drupal